thaisvergani/Upcoming-Movies/README.md

 ## Assumptions
 The list of movies and details is retrieved from The Movie Database API.
-No data storage strategy was used, yet, in a futute implementation, a cache system would be helpful, so the backend could get the genres and movie list from the database, instead of getting it from the The Movie Database API every time.
+No data storage strategy was used, yet, in a future implementation, a cache system would be helpful, so the backend could get the genres and movie list from the database, instead of getting it from the The Movie Database API every time.

 ## Running the server
 ```